Jezzamonn/fourier/content.md

 Fourier transforms are a tool used in a whole bunch of different things.
 This is a explanation of what a Fourier transform does, and some different ways it can useful.
-And how you can make pretty things with it.
+And how you can make pretty things with it, like this thing:

 <canvas id="self-draw" class="sketch" width=500 height=500></canvas>

-I'm going to focus on the practical applications.
-There's a bunch of Maths behind it, which some people might find interesting, but I think it's better to start with what it actually does, and why.
+I'm going to explain how that animation works, and along the way explain Fourier transforms!

 By the end you should have a good idea about
 - What a Fourier transform does
 - Some practical uses of Fourier transforms
 - Some pointless but cool uses of Fourier transforms

+We're going to leave the mathematics and equations out of it for now.
+There's a bunch of interesting maths behind it, but it's better to start with what it actually does, and why you'd want to use it first.
+If you want to know more about the how, there's some further reading suggestions below!

 ## So what is this thing?

 Put simply, the Fourier transform is a way of splitting something up into a bunch of sine waves.
-As usual, the name comes from some person called Fourier who lived a long time ago.
+As usual, the name comes from some person who lived a long time ago called Fourier.

 Let’s start with some simple examples and work our way up.
 First up we're going to look at waves - patterns that repeat over time.